 A ticket to a concert can be costly, and depending on the band, venue, and location of the seat, a ticket may cost anything from $50-100 for a seat in the upper reaches of the hall to hundreds of dollars for a seat close to the stage or for seeing a band that has a lot of fans.
 Given the fact that a concert is an outing that could involve the purchase of tickets and other expenses like fees, parking, meals, beverages, and merchandise, it is easy to understand that any money-saving strategies on the tickets could translate to significant savings.
 However, the question that remains is, at what time is it most advisable to purchase concert tickets, especially the tickets that are the cheapest on the market?

 Ideally, the closer to the point when concert tickets have been posted for sale, the higher the probability of getting standard seating at a basic ticket price before they are sold out or increase in the second-hand market.
-Normally, as soon as these tickets are on presale or on the general public sale, they start at low prices to encourage fans to purchase them early.
+Normally, as soon as these tickets are on presale or the general public sale, they start at low prices to encourage fans to purchase them early.
 These early bird ticket consumers benefit from getting access to seats before resellers purchase tickets, and they get a chance before listings become available.

-Most important singers have their own official fan clubs, which give their participants an opportunity to purchase presale tickets before the rest of the population.
+Most important singers have their official fan clubs, which allow their participants to purchase presale tickets before the rest of the population.
 What this means is that fan club members have a shot at purchasing the tickets at the actual original price, not the inflated resale price.
 It costs 10 USD to 40 USD per year to be a member of a fan club, but being able to buy tickets before others can easily compensate for the fee when attending an extremely popular concert.

 Apart from fan club presales, there are sometimes presales through the artist’s official website, the venue, or the promoter.
 Sometimes it is possible to acquire a presale code so early buying of the tickets at a lower price is made possible.
 Presale tickets are also usually limited to a limited number; therefore, you have to be quick to grab a copy.
 However, getting the presale tickets before the general public does mean that those pressed for time can at least pay face value rather than succumbing to ticket scalping prices in the future.

 If you can, try to go to shows, preferably on weekdays or early in the week of the concert series.
 The last day of the tour and weekend tours in general are the most popular and costly for consumers.
 Additionally, check if the act is performed in two different venues within two consecutive days and the prices of the tickets at both venues.
-And sometimes you could save a good few hundred dollars just by choosing when to go to see a show in a different city on the tour.
+Sometimes you could save a good few hundred dollars just by choosing when to go to see a show in a different city on the tour.

 As is often the case with most events, the best chance of getting the best deal is when purchasing the tickets early, but there is also a second chance if the tickets depend on the event and are sold at the last minute.
 For instance, if an artist or a show is experiencing low ticket sales, then tickets for the concert may be cut down by half and released in the last few days before the show.
 This is often the case, especially for evening concerts during the week.
 I guess it is also useful to know that if you go this route, you have to be ready to do some planning on the night as well.